OmriLeviGit/whisper-dictation/README.md

 **How it works:** Hold the hotkey (default: Win+F1) while speaking, release when done - text appears at cursor

+## Features

+### Context-Aware Typing
+When you release the recording hotkey, the system captures which window and cursor position you were in.
+When transcription completes:
+- **Same window:** Types the transcription directly at the cursor position (with best-effort caret restoration for simple apps like Notepad)
+- **Different window:** Adds the transcription to a queue instead of typing it

+### Transcription Queue (Win+V)
+If you switch windows while your transcription is processing, the text goes into a queue rather than being lost.
+Use **Win+V** to paste from the queue:
+- **FIFO queue:** First transcription in, first one pasted out
+- **Reusable last item:** The last item in the queue stays available (like the clipboard) - you can paste it multiple times
+- **Unlimited size:** Queue never gets full, all failed/queued transcriptions are preserved
+- **Invisible operation:** Empty queue does nothing silently, no error messages

+> **Note:** Win+V overrides Windows' default clipboard history hotkey.
+You can change this in `config/client.env`.

 ## Requirements

 - **Windows 10/11**